Being Wrong

 ‘Old school’ SEO = More algorithmically focused. x links with y anchor text would generally equal z rankings.
 Often campaigns revolved around the same tactics regardless of niche and thus involved less creativity (99% of the time, I know there are some sharp SEO’s out there who do things I could never think of.)

-‘New school’ SEO = More marketing and brand focused.
+‘New school’ SEO = More marketing and brand-focused.
 Visibility is king, through different forms of online marketing (thanks inbound) this means an SEO’s role doesn’t begin and end with Google.
-Allows for creativity, new fresh ideas and probably a more enjoyable job.
+Allows for creativity, new fresh ideas, and probably a more enjoyable job.
 Well mine is anyway.
-Yes technical SEO, adding the right page titles and doing keyword research is still important but basically the average SEO campaign is a little different!
+Yes technical SEO, adding the right page titles, and doing keyword research is still important but basically, the average SEO campaign is a little different!
+If you need assistance, look for a Communications Agency Sydney or elsewhere to get SEO, digital marketing, and PR related facilities for your business.

 The interesting thing is: